Why Do Hummingbirds Fly Up to Your Face?

 They Want Food

-Hummingbirds are quick aviators and expend tremendous amounts of energy on a daily basis to navigate in the air.
+Hummingbirds are in constant search of food.
+They are quick aviators and expend tremendous amounts of energy on a daily basis to navigate in the air.
 Their entire life is spent searching and consuming food in order to survive.
 They will observe, scope and memorize the various flowers in their territorial area.

 Do Hummingbirds Recognize Certain Humans?